 (Remember how global warming was ridiculed by the oil industry

-the Bush administration?
-Or how President Reagan said that most
+and presidents Bush and Trump?
+President Reagan said that most

 Unfortunately, if a mutation doesn't kill you, you may pass it on to your children.
 Inheritance is actually the most common way of getting a mutated gene!
 When we talk about people having a genetic tendency to get certain cancers, for example, we are talking about these inherited mutations.
 On the plus side, most mutations are recessive.
 It should also be noted that cells are capable of some DNA repair, and there is quite a bit of redundancy built in.